-Systematic uncertainties from large-$\lambda$ extrapolation, perturbative matching, joint continuum and infinite momentum extrapolations, and also choice of $z_s$ are included in this work.
-The first uncertainty is introduced by the large-$\lambda$ extrapolation.
-This error is estimated by choosing different fitting ranges to do the extrapolation.
-The second is from higher order correction of the perturbative matching, which is estimated by varying the scale from $2$ to $4$ GeV.
-The third comes from the extrapolation to continuum and infinite momentum limits, which is estimated by taking the difference between extrapolated result and $a=0.0775$ fm, $P_z=1.5$ GeV result.
-The last uncertainty is from the choice of $z_s$ in the hybrid renormalization scheme.
-We choose $z_s = 0.3$ fm, vary it down to $z_s = 0.2$ fm and take the difference as a systematic uncertainty.
+The uncertainty from the large-$\lambda$ extrapolation is estimated by varying the fitting ranges and fitting forms and taking the differences from the default results as systematic uncertainties.
+The uncertainty associated with higher-order corrections in the perturbative matching is estimated by varying the renormalization scale from $2$ to $4$ GeV.
+The uncertainty due to the choice of $z_s$ in the hybrid renormalization scheme is estimated by taking the difference between the results obtained with $z_s=0.3$ fm and $z_s=0.2$ fm.
+The uncertainty from the combined extrapolation is estimated by doing AIC analysis for different extrapolation forms.
 The detailed analysis of systematic uncertainties can be found in the supplemental material~\cite{supplemental}.

-Our final results for the unpolarized PDF in the continuum and infinite-momentum limit are plotted in Fig.~\ref{fig:mom_ext_sta}.
+Our final results for the unpolarized PDF in the continuum, infinite momentum limit and physical pion mass are plotted in Fig.~\ref{fig:mom_ext_sta}.
 The deep blue band indicates statistical uncertainties of our result, while the light blue band represents the combined effects of both statistical and systematic uncertainties.
-The gray bands mark the $x<0.2$ and $x>0.8$ regions, where LaMET results are considered unreliable.
-We compare our results with CT18 NNLO~\cite{Hou:2019efy}, NNPDF NNLO~\cite{NNPDF:2017mvq} and JAM24 global fit~\cite{Anderson:2024evk}, and they are consistent with each other within current uncertainty.
-We observe that the theoretical and experimental results in the large-$x$ region are both very close to zero, indicating the suppression of the gluon PDF at large $x$.
-Our final prediction carries a significantly enlarged uncertainty due to the simultaneous extrapolation to the continuum and infinite-momentum limits.
-This process, which involves both \( 1/P_z^2 \) and \( a^2 P_z^2 \) terms, demonstrates the non-trivial systematic effects that must be conservatively managed.
+We compare our results with CT18 NLO~\cite{Hou:2019qau}, NNPDF NLO~\cite{NNPDF:2017mvq} and JAM24 NLO~\cite{Anderson:2024evk} global fit , and find them to be consistent with each other within 2 $\sigma$.
+We observe that the theoretical and experimental results in the large-$x$ region are both close to zero, indicating the suppression of the gluon PDF at large $x$.
+The large uncertainty of our final results is primarily due to the simultaneous extrapolation to the continuum, infinite momentum physical pion mass.
+This process, which involves the \( 1/P_z^2 \) term, demonstrates the non-trivial systematic effects that must be conservatively treated.